SCOPE OF THIS CHAPTER

 This chapter aims to help practitioners to address any queries that they may have in relation to various sections in the Social Care Single Assessment.
 Within each section there are 'Practice Triggers', which are useful hints / tips to have in mind when completing a Social Care Single Assessment.

-In September 2018 this guidance was reviewed throughout and updated as required to reflect local practice and processes for Single Assessments.
+In September 2020, this guidance was reviewed throughout and updated as required to reflect local practice and processes for carrying out Single Assessments.
+Detailed guidance on Information Sharing and Consent was added into Section 1, Introduction.

 - Planning Our Social Work - The Social Care Single Assessment